Zaxxon709/wizinstaller/README.md

 ### How to use:
 1. Edit uservar.py to add your Wizards name and plugin id.
 2. Add Forkin Wiz Installer and the repo containing your wizard to a Kodi Fork and compile.
-3. On first run your wizard will auto-install and if and any future updates are pushed via your repo the wizard will auto-update.<br><br>
+3. On first run your wizard will auto-install from your repo and any future wizard updates will then be automatically installed.<br><br>

 ### 709 Repository
 [![Download Repo](https://img.shields.io/badge/Download-Repo-blue.svg?style=for-the-badge)](https://raw.githubusercontent.com/Zaxxon709/nexus/main/repository.709-1.0.zip)<br>